priyankshah7/hypers/docs/source/decomposition.rst

 Dimensionality Reduction
 ========================

-Dimensionality reduction with ``scikit-hyper`` is done directly on the Process object model.
+Dimensionality reduction with ``hypers`` is done directly on the Process object model.
 At the moment, the following classes from ``scikit-learn`` are supported:

 - PCA